-Ubuntu occasionally has difficulties running on certain computers, generally when hardware manufacturers use non-standard or proprietary components.
-The Ubuntu community offers documentation to help you troubleshoot many common issues that may arise from this situation, including problems with wireless cards, scanners, mouse and printers.
+Ubuntu occasionally has difficulty running on certain computers, usually when hardware manufacturers use non-standard or proprietary components.
+The Ubuntu community offers documentation to help you troubleshoot many common issues in this situation, including problems with wireless cards, scanners, mice, and printers.
 You can find the complete hardware troubleshooting guide on Ubuntu's support wiki, accessible at https://wiki.ubuntu.com/HardwareSupport.
 If your hardware problems persist, please see Getting more help for more troubleshooting options or information on obtaining support or assistance from an Ubuntu user.